Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - SIP response code: **504**
 - Suggested actions:
   - Check whether the SBC is functional.
-  - Check whether the SBC is reachable through the specific IP and port.
-Also, check your firewall settings to make sure that connection to SBC isn't blocked.
+  - Check whether the SBC is reachable through the specified IP and port.
+Also, check your firewall settings to make sure that connectivity to SBC isn't blocked.\

 ## 569002 504 Unable to deliver INVITE: outgoing TLS negotiation failed; Wrong target principal name configured.
 HRESULT=0x80090322 CERT_E_WRONG_USAGE